DavidTs93/temp-pokedex/README.md

 - Fire-type moves are resisted by Fire, Water, Rock, and Dragon types
 - Fire-type moves are super effective against Grass, Ice, Bug, and Steel types
 - All other types take normal damage from Fire-type moves
-- The `spriteUrl` property provides a path to the type's sprite image, which will be used instead of the name + color if present
+- The `sprite` property provides a path to the type's sprite image, which will be used instead of the name + color if present

 ### Calculating Damage